dil-ajanek/tech_assessment/README.md

 When you have finished your work, upload the code to any code hosting site (Bitbucket, Github, Gitlab, etc) and provide us with link.
 - making it public will help the assessment.

 Simpler is better!
-Focus on them problem add additional features only, if you sure it is a good fit.
+Focus on the problem add additional features only, if you sure it is a good fit.

 # High level workflow: